pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

     );

-For this form you can see that the user is able to make a choice of what flavor they would like from the drop down list.
+For this form you can see that the user is able to make a choice of what flavor they would like from the drop-down list.
 Once the user selects a flavor, a message is printed to the user interface.
 This message lets the user know flavor they selected.